 Prostatitis.
 This is an inflammation or infection of the prostate.
 You may have an urgent or frequent need to pee, a burning feeling when you pee, or a fever.
 Or you may have a sore prostate, or a vague feeling of pressure.
 Prostatitis is treated with a range of medicines, depending on the cause.

 Pyelonephritis.
 This is a kidney infection.
 If not treated, it can be serious and damage your kidneys.
 In severe cases you may need to stay in the hospital.
 You may have a fever and low back pain.

 Medicines to treat a UTI

 Most UTIs are treated with antibiotics.
 These kill the bacteria.
 The length of time you need to take them depends on the type of infection.
-Take antibiotics exactly as directed until all of the medicine is gone.
-If you don't, the infection may not go away and may become harder to treat.
-For certain types of UTIs, you may be given other medicine to help treat your symptoms.
+Take antibiotics exactly as directed until all of the medicine is gone, even if you're feeling better.
+If you don't, the infection may not go away.
+It may become harder to treat.
+For some types of UTIs, you may be given other medicine to help treat your symptoms.

 Lifestyle changes to treat and prevent UTIs

 The lifestyle changes below will help get rid of your current infection.
 They may also help prevent future UTIs.

 Drink plenty of fluids such as water, juice, or other caffeine-free drinks.
 This helps flush bacteria out of your system.

 Empty your bladder when you feel the urge to pee and before going to sleep.
 Urine that stays in your bladder promotes infection.